If you’ve been thinking of starting a writing journal, but are unsure of how to journal, then welcome to journaling 101!

 - Make a frustrations journal.
 Make a journal where you purge negativity.
 (I’m reading an excellent book called Empaths on Their Soul Path: A Guide to Empath Empowerment in Your Awakening.
 The author recommends tracking all your complaints in a journal.
 For people who are trying to break the habit of complaining.)

 - Start an art journal.
-Use inspiring and artistic images and words.
+Use inspiring and artistic images and words for creative art journaling.

 These are just a few ideas about journaling more intentionally.
 Dedicating a journal to a specific cause can be a powerful way to “move things along” energetically.
 Starting a specific journal, like for personal development, can inspire changes and action, or bring clarity to an area of your life.

-In your journal, you have complete freedom- you can write about anything you chose.
+In your journal, you have complete freedom- you can write about anything you choose.
 It’s your own private space to express yourself.
 There are no rules, no right or wrong way to journal.

 Journal writing can be done just about anywhere- at home, in your car, on your lunch break, or at the park.
 It’s an easy hobby to start, and fun!